30 August 2009

 15 August 2009

-Gold fever and stage coaches, California and Victoria
+Gold fever & stage coaches, Calif & Victoria

 Freeman Cobb (1830-1878) joined Adams & Co., the American express agents, in 1849.
 He worked with the coaching line which had established itself during the Californian gold rush, starting only one year earlier.
 Adams and Co’s rival, Wells Fargo & Company's Atlantic and Pacific Express, also moved gold, transported passengers and carried freight between the cities of New York and San Francisco, and around California.
 Guards rode shotgun on the stage coaches, to protect the gold and the passengers.